 The two cantilevered chairs – Washington Skeleton™ and Washington Skin™ – establish a play between propping and balancing, so that they are simultaneously functional and sculptural.
 The chairs, with their unique leg design, are available in two materials: die-cast aluminum (Washington Skeleton) and reinforced nylon (Washington Skin).
 Like complementary inversions of each other, the aluminum chair is reduced to a fine geometric lattice while the nylon chair offers a colorful envelope to the same form.

 The aluminum chair is available in ultra-durable outdoor paint finishes or copper plated, a finish that will patina with age.
-The nylon chair is available in seven UV-stable colors for indoor or outdoor use.
+The nylon chair is available in seven colors for indoor use.
 The aluminum chair starts at $490; the nylon chair is $300.

 David Adjaye said, "It has been hugely exciting to work with Knoll’s team.
 The design concept has been enriched by the intensely collaborative engagement and as a result, this collection challenges materiality and form in much the same way that I try to work within the architectural context."